jsinger67/parol/README.md

 ## Features

-The extension currently only supports syntax highlighting, folding and language icons.
-Nevertheless these are very helpful features that can improve your workflow a lot.
+The extension currently supports syntax highlighting, folding and language icons.
+When you install the parol language server you get the best support.
+See below for instructions.

+I hope these features are helpful for you and improve your workflow.

 Further development on this extension is planned.